paulzhang1992/Data-Management-and-Database-Design/Assignment_3/README.md

 *Table 3: draft_history:*
 > There is no calculated value in this entity.\
 > partial dependency exist for this entity.\
-> Player name can be represent with player id, where all other information is depend on team id.
+> Player name can be represent with player id.
-> All information can be fin from teams entity.
-Therefore drop column is enough for this case.
 >```mysql-sql
 >alter table draft_history drop column PLAYER_NAME;
->alter table draft_history drop column TEAM_CITY;
->alter table draft_history drop column TEAM_NAME;
->alter table draft_history drop column TEAM_ABBREVIATION;
 >```
 > After modification 2NF is satisfied.